sympower/dt-data-load-tool/docs/website/docs/intro.md

 print(pipeline.dataset().foo_data.df())
 ```

-Check out the [Python data structures tutorial](./tutorial/load-data-from-an-api) to learn about dlt fundamentals and advanced usage scenarios.
+Check out the [Python data structures tutorial](./tutorial/load-data-from-an-api) to learn about data_load_tool fundamentals and advanced usage scenarios.

   </TabItem>

 </Tabs>

 :::tip
-If you'd like to try out dlt without installing it on your machine, check out the [Google Colab demo](https://colab.research.google.com/drive/1NfSB1DpwbbHX9_t5vlalBTf13utwpMGx?usp=sharing).
+If you'd like to try out data_load_tool without installing it on your machine, check out the [Google Colab demo](https://colab.research.google.com/drive/1NfSB1DpwbbHX9_t5vlalBTf13utwpMGx?usp=sharing).
 :::

-## Join the dlt community
+## Join the data_load_tool community

-1. Give the library a ⭐ and check out the code on [GitHub](https://github.com/dlt-hub/dlt).
+1. Give the library a ⭐ and check out the code on [GitHub](https://github.com/dlt-hub/data_load_tool).
 1. Ask questions and share how you use the library on [Slack](https://dlthub.com/community).
-1. Report problems and make feature requests [here](https://github.com/dlt-hub/dlt/issues/new/choose).
+1. Report problems and make feature requests [here](https://github.com/dlt-hub/data_load_tool/issues/new/choose).